-"P-1" - Issuers (or supporting institutions) rated Prime-1 reflect a superior ability to repay short-term obligations.

-"P-2" - Issuers (or supporting institutions) rated Prime-2 reflect a strong ability to repay short-term obligations.

-"P-3" - Issuers (or supporting institutions) rated Prime-3 reflect an acceptable ability to repay short-term obligations.

-"NP" - Issuers (or supporting institutions) rated Not Prime do not fall within any of the Prime rating categories.

-"NR" - Is assigned to an unrated issuer.
+- "P-1" Issuers (or supporting institutions) rated Prime-1 have a superior ability to repay short-term debt obligations. - "P-2" Issuers (or supporting institutions) rated Prime-2 have a strong ability to repay short-term debt obligations. - "P-3" Issuers (or supporting institutions) rated Prime-3 have an acceptable ability to repay short-term obligations. - "NP" Issuers (or supporting institutions) rated Not Prime do not fall within any of the Prime rating categories. - "NR" Is assigned to an unrated issuer.

-Fitch, Inc. / Fitch Ratings Ltd. ("Fitch") short-term issuer or obligation rating is based in all cases on the short-term vulnerability to default of the rated entity and relates to the capacity to meet financial obligations in accordance with the documentation governing the relevant obligation.
+- Fitch, Inc. / Fitch Ratings Ltd. ("Fitch") short-term issuer or obligation rating is based in all cases on the short-term vulnerability to default of the rated entity and relates to the capacity to meet financial obligations in accordance with the documentation governing the relevant obligation.
 Short-term deposit ratings may be adjusted for loss severity.
-Short-term ratings are assigned to obligations whose initial maturity is viewed as "short-term" based on market convention.1 Typically, this means up to 13 months for corporate, sovereign, and structured obligations and up to 36 months for obligations in U.S. public finance markets.
-The following summarizes the rating categories used by Fitch for short-term obligations:
+Short-term ratings are assigned to obligations whose initial maturity is viewed as "short-term" based on market convention.
+Typically, this means up to 13 months for corporate, sovereign, and structured obligations and up to 36 months for obligations in U.S. public finance markets.
+The following summarizes the rating categories used by Fitch for short-term obligations: - "F1" Securities possess the highest short-term credit quality.
+This designation indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added "+" to denote any exceptionally strong credit feature. - "F2" Securities possess good short-term credit quality.
+This designation indicates good intrinsic capacity for timely payment of financial commitments. - "F3" Securities possess fair short-term credit quality.
+This designation indicates that the intrinsic capacity for timely payment of financial commitments is adequate. - "B" Securities possess speculative short-term credit quality.
+This designation indicates minimal capacity for timely payment of financial commitments, plus heightened vulnerability to near term adverse changes in financial and economic conditions. - "C" Securities possess high short-term default risk.
+Default is a real possibility. - "RD" Restricted default.

-1 A long-term rating can also be used to rate an issue with short maturity.

-"F1" - Securities possess the highest short-term credit quality.
-This designation indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added "+" to denote any exceptionally strong credit feature.

-"F2" - Securities possess good short-term credit quality.
-This designation indicates good intrinsic capacity for timely payment of financial commitments.

-"F3" - Securities possess fair short-term credit quality.
-This designation indicates that the intrinsic capacity for timely payment of financial commitments is adequate.

-"B" - Securities possess speculative short-term credit quality.
-This designation indicates minimal capacity for timely payment of financial commitments, plus heightened vulnerability to near term adverse changes in financial and economic conditions.

-"C" - Securities possess high short-term default risk.
-Default is a real possibility.

-"RD" - Restricted default.
 Indicates an entity that has defaulted on one or more of its financial commitments, although it continues to meet other financial obligations.
-Typically applicable to entity ratings only.

-"D" - Default.
-Indicates a broad-based default event for an entity, or the default of a short-term obligation.

-Plus (+) or minus (-) - The "F1" rating may be modified by the addition of a plus (+) or minus (-) sign to show the relative status within that major rating category.

-"NR" - Is assigned to an unrated issue of a rated issuer.

-The DBRS Morningstar[®] Ratings Limited ("DBRS Morningstar") short-term debt rating scale provides an opinion on the risk that an issuer will not meet its short-term financial obligations in a timely manner.
+Typically applicable to entity ratings only. - "D" Default.
+Indicates a broad-based default event for an entity, or the default of a short-term obligation. - Plus (+) or minus (-) The "F1" rating may be modified by the addition of a plus (+) or minus (-) sign to show the relative status within that major rating category. - "NR" Is assigned to an unrated issue of a rated issuer. - The DBRS Morningstar® Ratings Limited ("DBRS Morningstar") short-term debt rating scale provides an opinion on the risk that an issuer will not meet its short-term financial obligations in a timely manner.
 Ratings are based on quantitative and qualitative considerations relevant to the issuer and the relative ranking of claims.
 The R-1 and R-2 rating categories are further denoted by the sub-categories "(high)", "(middle)", and "(low)".